Eberhard Schoener

+Lineup for the 1984 Bruchhausen-Festival in Lower Saxony, featuring Schoener alongside acts like Vitesse, Dr. Feelgood and Heinz Rudolf Kunze.

-Eberhard Schoener (born 13 May 1938, Stuttgart) is a German musician, composer, conductor, and arranger.
+Eberhard Schoener (born 13 May 1936; /de/, also spelled Schöner) is a German musician, composer, conductor, and arranger.
 His activities combine many styles and formats.
 Originally a classical violinist and conductor of chamber music and opera, he was one of the early adopters and popularizers of the Moog synthesizer in Europe.
 In the 1970s he traveled to Indonesia and incorporated musical elements from Asia into his own work.
-He has collaborated with rock musicians such as Jon Lord and The Police and also with Electronic Music German Pioneer band Tangerine Dream on an orchestral arrangement for the "Mojave Plan" track for a live performance on a German TV show.
+He has collaborated with rock musicians such as Jon Lord and The Police and also with German electronic music pioneers Tangerine Dream on an orchestral arrangement for the "Mojave Plan" track for a live performance on a German TV show.
 He has composed film scores, videos, music for television, and an opera to be broadcast via the Internet.
 He has won numerous awards, including the 1975 Schwabing Art Prize for music, the 1992 Bambi Award for creativity and a lifetime achievement award at the Soundtrack Cologne Festival of Music and Sound in Film and the Media in November 2014.